Euro 2022 TV schedule: Where can I watch the games?

 Wednesday 6 July

-Group A: England v Austria (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: England vs Austria (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Monday 11 July

-Group A: England v Norway (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: England vs Norway (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Friday 15 July

-Group A: Northern Ireland v England (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: Northern Ireland vs England (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Full match schedule